vazovn/galaxy-project-management/README.md

 ## PART 1 - patching and copying

-clone the repo to your /tmp directory amd run
+clone the repo to your /tmp directory and run

     ./deploy.sh run-type